 0 percent intro APR vs. deferred interest

 Deferred interest, on the other hand, pushes off the interest payments to the end of the introductory period.
 If you pay off the entire balance by the end of the period, you won’t owe any of the interest.
-However, if you owe even a penny on the balance after the introductory period, you’ll now owe 100 percent of the interest costs that have accrued during the deferred interest period.
+However, if you owe even a penny on the balance after the introductory period, you’ll owe 100 percent of the interest costs that have accrued during the deferred interest period.
 Plus, interest will continue to accrue on your unpaid balance as you work to pay it off.
-As such, deferred interest offers are rarely a good idea, unless you’re absolutely certain you will be able to pay off 100 percent of the balance before the deferred interest period expires (and you double-check there are no errant pennies owed).
+As such, deferred interest offers are rarely a good idea, unless you’re certain you will be able to pay off 100 percent of the balance before the deferred interest period expires (and you double-check there are no errant pennies owed).

 What happens when a 0 percent intro APR ends?

 When your 0 percent APR offer ends, your account converts to the terms outlined in your card agreement.
-You won’t owe any “back-interest”—but from that day forward, you’ll begin accruing interest charges on the outstanding balance.
+You won’t owe any back interest, but from that day forward, you’ll begin accruing interest charges on the outstanding balance.

 How to choose a 0 percent intro APR card

-The best zero interest credit cards offer 0 percent intro APR rates that last for at least a year, giving you plenty of time to catch up on old debt or pay off a new purchase.
+The best zero-interest credit cards offer 0 percent intro APR rates that last for at least a year, giving you plenty of time to catch up on old debt or pay off a new purchase.
 That said, these kinds of 0 percent APR offers aren’t always extended to every borrower.
 Generally, you’ll need good or excellent credit to qualify.
-So check your credit score before you apply, and consider building your credit before taking advantage of one of these top offers.
+So check your credit score before you apply and consider building your credit before taking advantage of one of these top offers.

 When choosing a 0 percent intro APR card, make sure you check not only the length of the intro interest rate but also the APR that will be applied after the promotional period ends.
 Even if you’re planning on paying off your purchases and balance transfers during the 0 percent APR period, life can happen—which is why it’s a good idea to be as prepared as possible.

-Here are three of our favorite 0 percent intro APR cards:
+Our favorite 0 percent intro APR cards

 Pros and cons of a 0 percent intro APR